holygenius/growizo2/grow-tent-builder/README.md

-# Grow Tent Builder
+# GroWizard

-Grow Tent Builder is a small React + Vite web application for planning and configuring indoor grow tent setups.
+GroWizard is a small React + Vite web application for planning and configuring indoor grow tent setups.

 The app provides a guided builder flow where users choose a tent, lighting, ventilation, nutrients and environmental settings, then review a summary of the configured grow.
 It is intended as a lightweight planning tool and starting point for a more feature-rich grow management dashboard.